LucasJMO/E6Plus/prestige_classes/DragonDisciple.md

 Regardless of its strength, the breath weapon can be used only once every 1d4 rounds.
 Use all the rules for dragon breath weapons except as specified here.

-The DC of the breath weapon is 10 + class level + Con modifier.
+The DC of the breath weapon is 10 + character level.

 A line-shaped breath weapon is 5 feet high, 5 feet wide, and 60 feet long.
 A cone-shaped breath weapon is 30 feet long.